SAFCSP-Team/roadmap/README.md

 - Final Projects

 ## Objective
-Our objective by the end of this roadmap is to have a clear understanding of the four paths plus the final projects and how to build robust applications that use the concepts we covered.
+Our objective by the end of this roadmap is to clearly understand the four paths plus the final projects and how to build robust applications that use the concepts we covered.

 ## Projects Structure and Count
-To have a clear understanding of each path, we structured the projects in the following order and count.
+To clearly understand each path, we structured the projects in the following order and count.
 | Path | Path Shorthand  | Projects Count | Capstone Project |
 |:------|:-------------:|:------------:|:----------:|
 | High-Level Language| HHL | 12 | 1 |